BlameTroi/Troyisms/README.txt

 csick.txt              -- A cross between a screed and a rant about
                           languages and what works (or doesn't) for me a while back.
 Nothing is forever.

+dprint-cheat.md        -- How to configure dprint for markdown from helix. dprint.json

 fortran90.org          -- My notes as I approached Modern Fortran.
 Out of
                           date and wrong pretty much from the get go, but